Are Blue Ticks on Social Media Really Worth It?

 What makes the most sense for your business or personal brand?

 The first thing you need to know is that what works for one business may not work for another.
-For example, if your company has a large following and you have a strong customer base that would be motivated by the blue tick, then it might be beneficial for you to get one.
+For example, if your software development company has a large following and you have a strong customer base that would be motivated by the blue tick, then it might be beneficial for you to get one.
 If you don't have many followers or customers and aren't looking to expand your reach, then it's probably not worth it at all.

 You also need to consider how people will react if they see your profile without one of these little blue dots next to it on Instagram or Twitter, is there any reason why someone should care?
 If so (and only if), then go ahead and get yourself some validation!